-Single NIC Multiple IP Addresses (Different IP Addresses)-In this type of multihoming, client-to-server traffic can be distributed across the routers.
+Single NIC Multiple IP Addresses (Different IP Addresses): In this type of multihoming, client-to-server traffic can be distributed across the routers.
 The required level of load balancing can be achieved through static routers and dynamic DNS.
-Any dynamic algorithm will take care of the fault tolerance.
-With a static route configuration, the Multiple Default Gateway with Dead Gateway Detection support will help achieve the same results.
+A dynamic algorithm takes care of the fault tolerance.
+With a static route configuration, the Multiple Default Gateway with Dead Gateway Detection support achieves the same results.

-Multiple NIC Multiple IP Address (Different IP Network)-This is a normal router configuration.
-All the configuration and the advantages gained by the previous type of multihoming are applicable with this type also.
+Multiple NIC Multiple IP Address (Different IP Network): This is a normal router configuration.
+All the configuration and the advantages gained by the previous type of multihoming are applicable with this type.
 In addition, load balancing server-to-client traffic across the NICs and routers is also possible.
 This can be achieved with the help of multipath routing.

-Multiple NIC Multiple IP Address (Same IP Network)-This type of multihoming allows for both server-to-client and client-to-server load balancing and fault tolerance at the Link level.
-This type of multihoming is especially helpful in cases where Route level load balancing and fault tolerance are not required and create overhead.
-Once this type of multihoming is supported on the server side, the outgoing traffic load is NIC based on various parameters such as the destination IP address and interference lead.
-If a NIC fails, the lead is automatically distributed among the remaining NICs to achieve fault tolerance.
+Multiple NIC Multiple IP Address (Same IP Network): This type of multihoming allows fault tolerance at the Link level.
+If a NIC fails, the load is automatically distributed among the remaining healthy NICs to achieve fault tolerance.

-Multiple NIC Single IP Address-The clients use the same IP address to communicate with the server.
+Multiple NIC Single IP Address: The clients use the same IP address to communicate with the server.
 This is achieved through using the round-robin method of distributing the NIC addresses for the ARP requests sent by the clients.
 This solution avoids extra configuration and transparently achieves the load balancing for incoming packets.
 If a NIC fails, the server sends a message to the clients to forcefully use them as the other interface's MAC address.